MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-R-Special-Industries/section-1910.261.md

 (iv) Digester blow valves shall be pinned or locked in closed position throughout the entire cooking period.

-(13) *Blow pits and blow tanks.* (i) Blowpit openings shall be preferably on the side of the pit instead of on top.
-When located on top, openings shall be as small as possible and shall be provided with railings in accordance with § 1910.23.
+(13) *Blow pits and blow tanks.* (i) Blow-pit openings preferably shall be on the side of the pit instead of on the top.
+Openings shall be as small as possible when located on top, and shall be protected in accordance with subpart D of this part.

 (ii) A specially constructed ladder shall be used for access to blow pits, to be constructed so that the door of the blow pit cannot be closed when the ladder is in place; other means shall be provided to prevent the closing of the pit door when anyone is in the pit.